DFHack/dfhack/docs/Plugins.rst

 The power-meter plugin implements a modified pressure plate that detects power being supplied to gear boxes built in the four adjacent N/S/W/E tiles.

-The configuration front-end is implemented by the gui/power-meter script.
+The configuration front-end is implemented by `scripts/gui/power-meter`.
 Bind it to a key (the example config uses Ctrl-Shift-M) and activate after selecting Pressure Plate in the build menu.